Adarsh-Gupta12/DL_Assignment1/README.md

 # DL_Assignment1
 ## Author : Adarsh Gupta CS22M006
 ## Overview
-The proh=ject is to train fashion-mnist and mnist dataset, which consists of 70000 images of size 28*28.
+The project is to train fashion-mnist and mnist dataset, which consists of 70000 images of size 28*28.
-Using various optimizers like SGD, momentum, rmsprop, adam, nadam, nag, etc. optimizers to train the dataset
+Using various optimizers like SGD, momentum, rmsprop, adam, nadam, nag, etc. optimizers to train the dataset.

 ## Folder structure
 * **optimizers_wandb.ipynb:** Contains code to run sweep with various hyperparameter configurations and plot confusion matrix.
 This also contain implementation of all the optimizers.
 It also contains all the functions which are required to train the model.
 * **train.py:** It contains code to train the model, as well as code to support the training of model using command line interface.
 Used **ArgParse** to support this feature.
+* **requirements.txt:** Contains all the libraries needed to run this project.

 ## Instructions to train and evaluate various models